Released: 4 October 1999

 Bowie also wrote a number of songs with guitarist Reeves Gabrels in Bermuda.
 The pair recorded a series of demos which set aside experimentation in favour of more conventional performances on guitar and keyboards.
 This work paved the way for ‘hours…’, David Bowie’s final album of the 20th century.

-Three songs on the album were originally intended for Gabrels’ 1999 solo album Ulysses (della notte), while others were written recorded for the computer game Omikron: The Nomad Soul.
+Three songs recorded during the sessions were originally intended for Gabrels’ 1999 solo album Ulysses (Della Notte), while others were written recorded for the computer game Omikron: The Nomad Soul.

 Because the album was taking a decidedly more introspective turn, it meant that I needed to approach the guitar playing in a different way in order to wrap around the vocals and support the mood of the song in the solos.
 As co-writer and co-producer I had to be extra careful that the guitar player in me was responding to the lyric content of the songs.
 The music for ‘We All Go Through’, ‘Survive’ and ‘The Pretty Things Are Going To Hell’ came from songs that I had started for my solo record.
 On the other hand, ‘Thursday’s Child’ and ‘The Dreamers’ were from keyboard/vocal ideas that David had had.